chandharlabs/chandhar-docs/docs/press/yesdr.md

 - Research‑driven protocol design
 - Academic and experimental deployments

-YesDR serves as a reference standard for education, research, and system prototyping.
+YESDR serves as a reference standard for education, research, and system prototyping.

-Official documentation and specifications for the YesDR standard.
+Official documentation and specifications for the YESDR standard.
 🔗 [https://yesdr-standard.org](https://yesdr-standard.org)